The matroid secretary problem for minor-closed classes and random matroids: Introduction

+The original motivation for considering the matroid secretary problem was mechanism design for online auctions.
+Here the `secretaries' are agents and their weights correspond to the prices they are willing to pay for auctioned items.
+It turns out that matroid constraints model many real world situations and they unify many previously considered models.
+For example, the situation in which an auctioneer wants to sell at most $k$ items corresponds to the case that $M$ is a rank-$k$ uniform matroid.
+This is known as the \emph{multiple-choice secretary problem} and was essentially completely solved by Kleinberg \cite{Kleinberg05}.
+For more on the connection to mechanism design, see \cite{BIKK08}.

-Babaioff, Immorlica, and Kleinberg \cite{BIK07} gave a $O(\log r)$-competitive algorithm for all matroids $M$, where $r$ is the rank of $M$.
-This was improved to a $O(\sqrt{\log r})$-competitive algorithm by Chakraborty and Lachish \cite{CL2012}.
-The state-of-the-art is a $O(\log \log r)$-competitive algorithm, first obtained by Lachish \cite{Lachish14}.
+Although Conjecture \ref{mainconjecture} remains open, steady progress has been made in improving the competitive ratio.
+Babaioff, Immorlica, and Kleinberg \cite{BIK07} gave an $O(\log r)$-competitive algorithm for all matroids $M$, where $r$ is the rank of $M$.
+This was improved to an $O(\sqrt{\log r})$-competitive algorithm by Chakraborty and Lachish \cite{CL2012}.
+The state-of-the-art is an $O(\log \log r)$-competitive algorithm, first obtained by Lachish \cite{Lachish14}.
 Using different tools, Feldman, Svensson, and Zenklusen \cite{FMZ15} give a simpler $O(\log \log r)$-competitive algorithm for all matroids.

-On the other hand, there are constant-competitive algorithms for restricted classes of matroids.
+On the other hand, there exist constant-competitive algorithms for restricted classes of matroids.
+We now give a partial list of such matroid classes.
 Graphic matroids have a $2e$-competitive algorithm due to Korula and Pál \cite{KP09}.
 Cographic matroids have a $3e$-competitive algorithm due to Soto \cite{Soto13}.
 Regular matroids and max-flow min-cut matroids both have $9e$-competitive algorithms due to Dinitz and Kortsarz \cite{DK14}.

-Our first result is a vast generalization of all the aforementioned constant-competitive algorithms.
-To be forthright with the reader, we stress that this result relies on a deep structure theorem communicated to us by Geelen, Gerards and Whittle, which has not yet appeared in print.
-Therefore, we state this structure theorem as Hypothesis~\ref{structure}.
-Roughly, Hypothesis~\ref{structure} asserts that every matroid in a proper minor-closed class of $\mathbb{F}_p$-representable matroids admits a tree-like decomposition into sparse or graph-like pieces.
-The proof of (a stronger version of) Hypothesis~\ref{structure} will stretch to hundreds of pages and will be a consequence of their decade-plus `matroid minors project'.
-This is a body of work generalising Robertson and Seymour's graph minors structure theorem \cite{rs03} to matroids representable over a fixed finite field, leading to a solution of Rota's Conjecture~\cite{GGW14}.
-See \cite{Geelen2015} for a discussion of the project.
+Our main result is a generalization of all these aforementioned constant-competitive algorithms.